VedaRePowered/easy-sparse-store-finder/readme.md

 - Cordova to package a web app into an android APK. https://cordova.apache.org/
 - Google Maps Places API to get data on nearby locations and their popularity. https://developers.google.com/places/web-service/intro
 - Popular times API, a python extension to Places API. https://github.com/m-wrzr/populartimes
-- Cloud Firebase, a cloud based API, to store user ratings and display them to clients. https://firebase.google.com/
+- Cloud Firebase, a cloud based database, to store user ratings and display them to clients. https://firebase.google.com/
 - Websockets to allow the client and server to communicate. https://pypi.org/project/websockets/

 # Code Structure